 What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) Kitchen area needs to be regularly cleaned and staff must wash hands before and after using the kitchen.
 4x4 = 16 Reduce informal contact between staff.
-Staff must be regularly reminded to avoid informal 2x4 = 8 social contact at all times, in or around school, unless the 2m rule is strictly applied.
-3 x 4 = 12 7.
+Staff must be regularly reminded to avoid informal social contact at all times, in or around school, unless the 2m rule is strictly applied.
+2x4 = 8 3 x 4 = 12 7.
 Where necessary, wear appropriate personal protective equipment (PPE) The majority of staff in education settings will not require PPE beyond what they would normally need for their work.
-PPE is only needed in a very small number of cases, including: 2 x 4 = 8 where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at schools, and only then if a distance of 2 metres cannot be maintained where a child or young person already has routine intimate care needs that involves the use of PPE, in which case the same PPE should continue to be used Where oral suction is required Where staff wish to wear a face mask they will be allowed to do so.
-3 x 4 = 12 8.
-Dilute the concentration of any air-borne virus in a building.
+PPE is only needed in a very small number of cases, including: • where an individual child or young person becomes ill with coronavirus (COVID-19) symptoms while at schools, and only then if a distance of 2 metres cannot be maintained • where a child or young person already has routine intimate care needs that involves the use of PPE, in which case the same PPE should continue to be used • Where oral suction is required • Where staff wish to wear a face mask they will be allowed to do so.
+2 x 4 = 8 3 x 4 = 12 8.
+Dilute the concentration of any airborne virus in a building.
 Ensure ventilation is kept to a maximum. (artificial or natural).
 Set heating/ventilation systems accordingly, open windows.
 Staff/pupils to wear warm clothing (if necessary) to facilitate this.
 2 x 4 = 8 4 x 4 = 16 Response to infection 9.
-Engage with NHS Test and Trace Schools must ensure that staff members and parents/carers understand that they will need to be ready and willing to: 2 x 4 = 8 5.
-Engage with Milo rest and frace book a test if they are displaying symptoms. provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace • self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or someone who tests positive for coronavirus (COVID-19) Anyone who displays symptoms of coronavirus (COVID-19) can and should get a test.
-If anyone displays symptoms whilst in school they should follow the Trust procedure "dealing with confirmed and suspected cases" 4 x 4 = 16 10.
-Manage confirmed cases of Coronavirus amongst the school community Schools must send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
-Individuals are classed as infectious for 48 hours before they display symptoms (or 48 hours 2 x 4 = 8
+Engage with NHS Test and Trace Schools must ensure that staff members and parents/carers understand that they will need to be ready and willing to: • book a test if they are displaying symptoms. • provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace • self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or someone who tests positive for 2 x 4 = 8